Imaginary Landscape No. 2 (March No. 1): Composition

 The title Imaginary Landscape No. 2 was first used in 1940, after Cage composed Bacchanale and premiered it on April 28, 1940, for a solo recital at the Repertory Playhouse given by Bonnie Bird's student Syvilla Fort.
 The piece that was meant to be played at the recital was a piece for percussion ensemble.
 However, given the small space left on stage for performers, it seemed impractical and Cage decided to write Bacchanale, which is scored for a solo prepared piano.
 Two weeks after this recital, Bird presented a new series of recitals to take place between May 7 to 11, 1940, and they would feature Cage's Imaginary Landscape No. 2, a composition for four percussionists.

 This piece was recorded in a radio studio by four players, two assistants, and a technician.
 As in Imaginary Landscape No. 1, this work would feature two turntables, a tom-tom, chinese cymbal and a prepared piano, and the turntables would shift speeds as specified in the score.
 The two assistants would just regulate the dynamics of the piece, raising or lowering the volume of the microphones where necessary.
 However, this piece was recorded and withdrawn shortly afterwards.
 It was not until 1942, when Cage moved to San Francisco and started working with Lou Harrison, that Cage wrote the piece entitled Fourth Construction.
 This piece was scored for five percussionists and featured no turntables nor pianos.
-It was composed in San Francisco in 1942 and premiere exactly two years later, on May 7, 1942, merely two months after premiering his Imaginary Landscape No. 3 in Chicago.
+It was composed in San Francisco in 1942 and premiered exactly two years later, on May 7, 1942, merely two months after premiering his Imaginary Landscape No. 3 in Chicago.
 After its premiere, Cage changed its title to March (Imaginary Landscape No. 2) and, subsequently, Imaginary Landscape No. 2 (March No. 1).
 It was dedicated to Lou Harrison and was eventually published by Edition Peters.